justinmk3/aws-toolkit-vscode/CONTRIBUTING.md

 # Contributing to AWS Toolkit for VS Code

-Thanks for taking the time to help us.
-We greatly value feedback and contributions from our community!
+Thanks for taking the time to help improve AWS Toolkit!
+We greatly value feedback and contributions from the community.

 Reviewing this document will maximize your success in working with the codebase and sending pull requests.